-For this reason, it is important that funds receive clarity in relation to the expectation that any identity verification received through the Digital ID regime meets the appropriate legislative, regulatory, and prudential standards, without any further validation required.
-The requirement for clarity around whether further validation is required is key as in June 2019, AUSTRAC announced that digital driver licences issued by an Australian state or territory would be considered "independent and reliable documents", however, entities were still required to establish whether the document was valid.
-If reliance on the Digital ID continues to be subject to the requirement that entities assess the validity of the ID, the value for entities to rely on the system may be limited.
+For this reason, and in order to achieve regulatory efficiencies, it is important that funds receive clarity that any identity verification received through the Digital ID regime meets the appropriate legislative, regulatory, and prudential standards, without any further validation required.
+The requirement for clarity around whether further validation is required is key.
+To illustrate this point, in June 2019, AUSTRAC announced that digital driver licences issued by an Australian state or territory would be considered "independent and reliable documents", however, entities were reminded to consider the risks involved and the requirement to establish whether the document was valid.
+If reliance on the Digital ID continues to be subject to the requirement that entities assess the validity and efficacy of the ID, the value for entities to rely on the system may be limited.
+AUSTRAC also promotes that the Document Verification Service (DVS) (managed by the Department of Home Affairs) is 'one option for verifying individual customer and beneficial owner identification using electronic data'.
+However, companies still need to request their customers' identity documents.
+Therefore, DVS does not provide an end-to-end solution for KYC purposes, which the National Digital ID system has the potential to offer to achieve a significant impact.